A sculpture has been unveiled that celebrates the lives of inspirational women who have contributed to the city of Leeds.

 Alison Lowe

-Alison, who holds an MA in Medieval Studies and a BA in History from the University, was given an Honorary Doctor of Laws in 2022.
+Alison, who holds an MA in Medieval Studies and a BA in History from the University, was given an Honorary Doctor of Letters in 2022.
 She was recently appointed Deputy Mayor for Police and Crime in West Yorkshire by Mayor Tracy Brabin, following her extensive experience in the voluntary sector, in local government and with policing.

 Ciara Masterson